Word of Mouth…

 First, you need to get buying customers.
 From there, you need to encourage them to leave reviews on your service.

-So it’s a process that requires hustling.
-Initially, you’ll need the effort to attract and create a sizeable review pool!
+Initially, you are going to have to put in some effort to attract and create a sizeable review pool!

 For that reason, you need to streamline the review process as much as possible.